As a Brit, I am still furious about Boston’s unchecked celebration of tea-wastage.

 Crazy contrast can be a good idea… …sometimes…

-The downtown Boston neighbourhood is also home to a handful of historic and charming outdoor markets.
+The downtown Boston neighborhood is also home to a handful of historic and charming outdoor markets.
 Browse the stalls and shop for fresh fruit and colourful flowers at these iconic spots or wander close to nearby Beacon Hill.

-Best Hotel in Downtown: Temple Place Suites by Short Term Rentals Boston
+Temple Place Suites by Short Term Rentals Boston | Best Hotel in Downtown

 Temple Place Suites by Short Term Rentals Boston